 - Small screens are minimum 426dp x 320dp

-During execution time, the system uses the most suitable resource for your application as per the generalized size or density of the particular device screen.
-The system provides powerful consistent features that can regulate most of your application work of on multiple screens considering your UI techniques allows resizing easily.
+During execution time, the system uses the most suitable resource for your application as per the particular device screen’s generalized size or density.
+The system provides powerful consistent features that can regulate most of your application work on multiple screens considering your UI techniques allow resizing easily.

 Using Vector Assets